 Back in Malta, I think I was around 21 when I saw a bike like the ones I had seen in the showroom back home, so I just went in, bought it and rode off with it.
 I didn’t even have my motorbike license yet.

-You work as aircraft engineer but still managed to find time to build up your own business too.
+You work as an aircraft engineer but still managed to find time to build up your own business too.
 How do you manage to cope?

 I try not to take on too many clients at one go and prioritise by working on just one or two bikes at a time.
 The thing is, that it can easily go from overwhelming to practically nothing.
 It’s not like working as a mechanic, for example, where you have regular service jobs coming in.

-It all comes down to planning out a project well and it depends on what they want done.
+It all comes down to planning out a project well and it depends on what they want to be done.
 I don’t like leaving clients high and dry when I’m halfway through a project so I guess I have a certain discipline for deadlines, which has been carried over from my full-time job.

 Tell me more about this bike business of yours.